 A simple search will lead you to horror story after horror story of damaged goods, drivers lying about weights, lost items, and heartbroken families.
 Control of the entire process is ceded when bad practices and unscrupulous companies come into the equation.

-Sometimes geographical location can play into your negative experience.
+Sometimes geographical location can play into your negative experience with military moving.
 I’ve seen a lot from families coming into or out of the Louisiana and Jacksonville areas report significant damage and large amounts of missing items.